 Motor vehicle crashes that occur in the State of Florida and elsewhere can lead to serious accidents in which drivers, passengers, and bystanders suffer serious injuries.
-To help prevent crashes, the Florida Department of Highway Safety and Motor Vehicles (DHSMV) is reminding motorists the importance of “Move Over” laws.
-The law states that motorists must move over one lane for emergency or service vehicles that are stopped alongside the highway.
+To help prevent crashes, the Florida Department of Highway Safety and Motor Vehicles (DHSMV) is reminding motorists of the importance of “Move Over” laws.
+The law states that motorists must move over one lane for emergency or service vehicles stopped alongside the highway.
 The DHSMV is bringing awareness to the law by designating January as “Move Over Month.”

-Each year, ‘move over’ violations result in more than 100 crashes on Florida Highways.
-Violating the Move Over laws can be dangerous to the motorist and public servants, including law enforcement and first responders and any other motorists who are stopped alongside the road.
+Each year, move over violations result in more than 100 crashes on Florida highways.
+Violating the Move Over laws can be dangerous for both the motorist and public servants, including law enforcement, first responders, and any other motorists who stopped alongside the road to help.

-The Move Over law was enacted in Florida in 2002 to ensure the safety of law enforcement, emergency responders and other public servants while they are performing their duties.
-State law requires vehicles to move over a lane for emergency vehicles, sanitation vehicles, utility service vehicles, or wreckers.
+The Move Over law went into effect in Florida in 2002 to ensure the safety of law enforcement, emergency responders, and other public servants while they are performing their duties.
+State law requires vehicles to move over to give space to emergency vehicles, sanitation vehicles, utility service vehicles, or wreckers.
 This law aims to stop people from causing an auto accident or striking a pedestrian (in most cases, someone performing their duty) – thus, saving more lives.

-Here’s how to be in compliance with Florida’s Move Over law:
+Here’s how to comply with Florida’s Move Over law:

 - Exit the closest lane to the stationary vehicle while properly using your signal.